Trevor-Palmiotto/ParticleLife/README.md

 I implemented a 2D and 3D version greatly inspired by Tom Mohr.
 I also created 2 visualizations for grid and lattice partitioning.

+mess around with the dMax values - the variable that determines the max distance at which particles can still interact.

 2D: index2D and particleLifeClass2D
 Visualize grid partitioning w/ wrapping using:
 NearestNbr2D and gridPartitioning